glasnt/talks/2016_05_PHPTek_Hats/slides.md

 There are many like them, but these ones are mine

 ---

-# Hi! <!-- .slide: class="center" -->

-Note: Hi!
-I'm Katie, and I'm a software developer.

-I wear many hats.
-I use all the languages.

----
  <div style='width: 50%; margin: 0 auto;'><p align='center'><img height='400px' src='pictures/foss_logo.svg'></p></div> <!-- .slide: class="center" -->

+Note:
+We do a lot of stuff in FOSS

-Note: Code contributions for profit
+Code contributions for profit

 Openstack Summit Vancouver May 2015 -- Free Ticket